ABOUT TUMMY TUCK

 Dr Rahdon has performed abdominoplasty many times and would never agree to perform any cosmetic procedure on a client unless he felt the benefits significantly outweighed the risks.

 You will instantly see results.
 Your shape and contour will be improved and as your body heals these will improve too.
 Scars can take up to two years to mature.
 Initially they will be red and then slowly fade.
 Everyone’s skin is different and scars will vary in appearance.
 Our clinic offers complimentary laser treatment to your scars and this will aid the healing process.

 You will be asked to complete a registration form for the clinic and detail your medical history.
-Dr Rahdon will generally spend an hour with you discussing the procedure/s you would most benefit from as well as answering any specific questions you may have.
+Dr Rahdon will generally spend 45 minutes with you discussing the procedure/s you would most benefit from as well as answering any specific questions you may have.
 Photographs will be taken and you will receive an information pack.
 We always advise that you find out some information about the procedure you are interested in before meeting with Dr Rahdon.

 For larger procedures like tummy tucks you usually need a second consultation.
 This ensures that you are as informed as possible in anticipation of your surgery.
 You will need to be fitted for a support garment at Chez Ma Belle Lingerie, in Yarra Street Geelong.
 You need to bring your support garment with you on the day of your surgery.
 This will be fitted on you while you are under anaesthetic and you will receive strict instructions on how you wear it post-surgery.

 When you arrive at St John of God Hospital there will be some paperwork to fill out.
 Then you will be taken to your own private room where you will meet with your surgical staff – including Dr Rahdon.
 Nurses will monitor you (blood pressure etc.) and then it will be time for your surgery.
 The operation usually takes around 2/12 to 3 hours and afterwards you will be monitored for a few hours in the recovery room.